 David Suomi is currently the Deputy Regional Administrator of the Federal Aviation Administration's (FAA) Northwest Region.
-In this capacity, he, and the Regional Administrator serve as the principal representatives of the FAA Administrator and the senior FAA officials in the region.
-They provide corporate leadership in cross-organizational matters and represent the FAA within industry, the public and governmental organizations.
-David serves as the US Department of Transportation (DOT) Regional Transportation Coordinator (RETCO) designated to carry out critical functions for DOT in response to disasters as documented in the National Response Framework.
+In this capacity, he, and the Regional Administrator, serve as the principal representatives of the FAA Administrator and the senior FAA officials in the region.
+They provide corporate leadership in cross-organizational matters and represent the FAA before industry, the public and governmental organizations.
+David also serves as the US Department of Transportation (DOT) Regional Transportation Coordinator (RETCO) designated to carry out critical functions for DOT in response to disasters as documented in the National Response Framework.

 Mr. Suomi is an accredited aviation professional with a record of accomplishment of increasingly responsible experience in chief executive officer and chief operating officer roles at U.S. airports, ranging from small reliever fields to large hubs, including Chicago's O'Hare and Midway Airports.
 His primary responsibilities included liaison with governmental (executive and Congressional) officials, Airport Improvement Program oversight, facility safety, emergency preparedness and response, security and operations, community relations, and stakeholder relations and facility development.

-An accredited executive with the American Association of Airport Executives, Mr. Suomi has served as officer and/or board member in various state aviation organizations, functioned as a university instructor in Airport Development and Operations, holds a pilot certificate, has written articles and papers on airport issues, and speaks on various airport/airline subjects around the country.
+An accredited executive with the American Association of Airport Executives, Mr. Suomi has served as officer and/or board member in various state aviation organizations, functioned as a university instructor in Airport Development and Operations, holds a pilot certificate, has written articles and papers on airport issues, and spoken on various airport/airline subjects around the country.

 Mr. Suomi received a Bachelor's Degree in Aviation Management from Embry-Riddle Aeronautical University, and has completed graduate work at the University of Central Florida, State University of New York, University of Pennsylvania, and George Mason University.